-Figure 1.1: Clockwise, from top-left: Satellite image of Hurricane Katrina as it approaches New Orleans; sea-surge breaching the London Street levee in the Lower Ninth Ward; flooded street after the hurricane had passed; my own photograph aken in the St. Bernard district five years later.
+Figure 1.1: Clockwise, from top-left: Satellite image of Hurricane Katrina as it approaches New Orleans; sea-surge breaching the London Street levee in the Lower Ninth Ward; flooded street after the hurricane had passed; my own photograph taken in the St. Bernard district five years later.

-Superstorm Sandy: October 2012
+1.2.2 Superstorm Sandy: October 2012

 Hurricane Sandy, billed in the media as a "superstorm" or "perfect storm" because of its level of organisation, devasated parts of the Caribbean and the mid-Atlantic and northeastern states of the USA.
-Sandy was the tenth hurricane of a busy hurricane season in 2012, and was a category 2 at its peak intensity.
-Causing an estimated 65.6 billion dollars worth of damage, this is th second costliest hurricane in US history, after Katrina, and 253 people were killed.
-The highest one minute sustained wind speed recorded was 110mph, and the maximum sea-surge recorded just off Long Island was around 10 feet.
+Sandy was the tenth hurricane of a busy hurricane season in 2012 (although not quite as busy as the 2017 hurricane season), and was a category 2 at its peak intensity.
+Causing an estimated 65.6 billion dollars worth of damage, this is the second costliest hurricane in US history, after Katrina, and 253 people were killed.
+The highest one minute sustained wind speed recorded was 110mph.
+Sandy's strength and angle of approach combined to produce a record storm surge of water into New York City, with a maximum sea-surge of around 10 feet recorded just off Long Island.
+The path of Sandy was extremely unusual: after causing havoc in the Caribbean, Florida and the southeast United States, rather than racing out to sea like most coastal storms Sandy turned hard to the left and made landfall much further north than most hurricanes usually do.
+See Figure 1.2.